vlki/openfisca-czechia/README.md

 ## [EN] Introduction

 OpenFisca is a versatile simulation and microsimulation free software.
 This repository contains the OpenFisca model of the Czech tax and benefit system.
 Therefore, the working language here is Czech.
-You can however check the [general OpenFisca documentation](https://openfisca.org/doc/) in English!
+You can however check the [general OpenFisca documentation](https://openfisca.org/doc/) in English.

 ## [CS] Introduction